shz/vztouch/readme.md

 {
   preventDefault: Function, // Does nothing
   stopPropagation: Function, // Native stopPropagation functionality
-  target: Element, // Source of the event,
+  target: Element, // Source element of the event,
   absolute: {
     t: Number, // Unix timestamp the event occurred at
     x: Number, // Window X coordinate of the event